 We are currently in receipt of a 3 year grant from the HS2 Community Environment Fund to plant trees in inner city parks along the route of the HS2 rail line in Birmingham (2018-21).

 Recent larger corporate supporters:

-HSBC UK sponsored tree planting and woodland management workshops with BTFL for the first time is 2017-18 and a number of Birmingham staff came along to help.
+HSBC UK sponsored tree planting and woodland management workshops with BTFL for the first time in 2017-18, and continue to send volunteers to help plant trees.

 Sutton Coldfield Based company Castleton Technology (formerly Documotive) sponsored tree planting with BTFL for a several years in Sutton Coldfield, and now have their own ‘Documotive wood’ at Banners Gate, Sutton Park.